ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 - Links **remove ambiguity**, so it becomes clear what the subject or predicat of some statement is.
 - Linked data enables a **decentralized architecture**.
 Since URLs point directly to the source of the data, even if the data is on a completely different domain and server, it can connect datasets to eachother.
 - Linked data **stays at the source**, does not have to be copied as much.
 Linked data stays at the source, and this prevents a lot of expensive issues related with data duplication.
-- Since linked data is highly standardized, writing interfaces becomes really easy.
-This means that you don't need expensive.
+- You **don't need new / proprietary APIs** (or OpenAPI descriptions), since you can just use HTTP + Content Negotiation to fetch specific items.
+The data itself is browseable, like webpages are.
-- We can **easily merge linked datasets** without any collissions in identifiers.
+- You can **easily merge linked datasets** without any collissions in identifiers.
 This is because URLs are unique even accross multiple domains.
 - Linked data can be converted to **many serialization formats** (here's a blogpost that makes a coparison)[/blog/rdf-serialization-formats].
 It's easy to convert Linked Data to JSON, but the other way around is more difficult.
 - Linked data is a standard with **many available tools, libraries and query options** (e.g. SPARQL).